SE::Yandex::Balaboba - Balaboba text parser

 Query substitutions

-You can use built-in macros for automatic substitution of subqueries from files, for example, we want to add a list of other words to each query, we will specify several main queries:
+You can use built-in macros for automatic substitution of subqueries from files, for example, we want to add a list of other words to each query, let's specify several main queries:

 Once upon a time